visit the film locations

 Photograph: Flickr © Mike Forsyth/calligrafix

 The battle between the warring Scots tribes was staged before the striking conical peak of Buachaille Etive Beag in the breathtaking landscape of Glencoe, on the A82 in Argylleshire, Scotland (though the shot of the Kurgan on horseback was filmed later, in Wales).
-See more of Glencoe in Mel Gibson’s Braveheart.
+See more of Glencoe in Mel Gibson’s Braveheart and, of course, Skyfall.

 The village from which Macleod is banished after miraculously recovering from his apparently fatal wounds is the 13th century Eilean Donan Castle on an islet in Dornie, eight miles east of Kyle of Lochalsh on the A87, Wester Ross.
 The islet, situated at the point where three great sea lochs meet, and surrounded by majestic scenery, is now one of the most visited attractions in the Scottish highlands.